 Here are some specific areas to include in the plan:

 Seven steps of a Risk Management Process

-Cost of quality (COQ) is defined as a methodology that allows your organization to determine the extent to which its resources are used for activities that prevent poor quality, that appraise the quality of your organization’s products or services, and that result from internal and external failures.
+Cost of quality (COQ) is defined as a methodology that allows your business to determine the extent to which its resources are used for activities that prevent poor quality, that appraise the quality of your business products or services, and that result from internal and external failures.

-Having such information allows your organization to determine the potential savings to be gained by implementing process improvements.
+Having such information allows your business to determine the potential savings to be gained by implementing process improvements.

 The COQ categories are: